gusrsilva/Picture-Perfect-iOS/README.md

 ![Detector Active](/images/mockup/detector_active.png)

-The button will change colors and begin pulsing the let you know detection is active.
+The button will change color and begin pulsing the let you know detection is active.
 Different emoji hints will also appear.
 The two side buttons are disabled and made semi transparent to improve preview visibility.
 Now all you have to do is smile and the detector will recognize this and automatically take the picture!

 ### Viewing, Sharing, Saving, & Editing Your Photos